ZzzBe/Assignment-of-NLP-with-DeepLearning/Assignment1/Neural Network Basics/ReadMe.md

     return cost, grad
 ```

-Then generate trial function that are used by multiple tests:
+Then generate trial function that is used by test:

 ```python